Paolo Bozzi

-Paolo Bozzi was an Italian psychologist, philosopher, composer, and violin player.
-He was born in Gorizia on May 16, 1930 and died in Bolzano in 2003.
+Paolo Bozzi (May 16, 1930 – October 11, 2003) was an Italian psychologist, philosopher, composer, and violin player.
+He was born in Gorizia and died in Bolzano.

-He made a number of important discoveries in psychology of perception and thought, most notably the phenomenon of auditory streaming.
+He made several important discoveries in psychology of perception and thought, most notably the phenomenon of auditory streaming.
 He was one of the first to defend the idea of a systematic study of naïve physics, and a precursor of experimental philosophy.